nf-core/tools/README.md

 INFO     Successfully removed star/align module
 ```

-You can pass the module name as a optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules remove fastqc`.
+You can pass the module name as an optional argument to `nf-core modules install` instead of using the cli prompt, eg: `nf-core modules remove fastqc`.
 To specify the pipeline directory, use `--dir <pipeline_dir>`.

 ### Create a new module